mounikabellamkonda13/Hotel_Booking_Analysis_Dashboard_using_Power-BI/README.md

 ## **Goal of the Dashboard** :

-The main goal of this dashboard is to analyze hotel booking data and provide clear business insights that help management:
+The main goal of this dashboard is to analyze hotel booking data and provide clear business insights :

-* Understand booking trends
+* Understanding the booking trends
-* Track revenue performance
+* Tracking revenue performance
-* Analyze cancellation behavior
+* Analyzing cancellation behavior
-* Explore customer patterns
+* Exploring customer patterns
-* Support better business decision-making
+* Supporting better business decision-making

 ---

 ## **Walkthrough of Key Visuals** :

 ### **1. Overview Page**

-This page provides a high-level summary of hotel performance using important KPIs such as:
+This page tells about a high-level summary of hotel performance using important KPIs such as:

 * Total Bookings
 * Total Revenue